DeraldDudley/jpo-wzdx/sample-files/README.md

 # Sample Files
-This directory contains sample XML and JSON feeds as well as an XML Schema.
+This directory contains sample GeoJSON feeds as well as an XML Schema.

 ## Evolving XML schema and GeoJSON examples
 The following un-versioned files are intended to be updated with any relevant changes to the specification and represent the most current version, whether in progress or released.